 Providing career-focused education across a broad spectrum of topics, Dublin Business School (DBS) is among the world’s leading business schools.
 DBS is today the largest private college in Ireland, offering undergraduate and postgraduate programs in various fields.

-They offer an MBA in Ireland and part-time programs in a wide variety of areas, including the following; Business, Accounting, Law, Computing, Psychology, Counselling & Psychotherapy, Creative Media, and Social Care, just to name a few.
+They offer a course of MBA in Ireland for Indian students and part-time programs in a wide variety of areas, including the following; Business, Accounting, Law, Computing, Psychology, Counselling & Psychotherapy, Creative Media, and Social Care, just to name a few.
 The college also offers an extensive range of professional diplomas that can be completed online or on-campus.

 Since 1975, the college has provided professional education to the local community.
-Over the past decade, the school has earned a stellar reputation for providing professional accountancy education of the highest standards with multiple courses in Ireland.
+Over the past decade, the school has earned a stellar reputation for providing professional accountancy education of the highest standards with multiple courses in Ireland for Indian Students.

 As stated in its mission statement, DBS aims to assist students in realising their ambitions.
 DBS works closely with employers and professional bodies to ensure that the content is relevant and high-quality and that graduates are employable to drive meaningful and meaningful careers.
 A city-center Dublin Business School Campus is surrounded by a plethora of amenities, eateries, and entertainment venues, providing the perfect setting for learning.